A pediatric surgeon specializes in treating birth defects and childhood medical conditions through surgery and ongoing care.

-- Appendectomy— when the appendix becomes infected or it is painful due to inflammation, it may need to be removed.
-Emergency appendectomies may be performed in the event that the appendix ruptures.
+- Appendectomy— when the appendix becomes infected or painful due to inflammation, it may need to be removed.
+Emergency appendectomies may be performed if the appendix ruptures.

-- Biliary atresia— this surgical procedure corrects a congenital birth defect where the bile produced by the liver cannot be emptied properly.
-The bile ducts are rerouted during this operation so that the liver can begin to drain as it needs to.
+- Biliary atresia— this surgical procedure corrects a congenital disability where the bile produced by the liver cannot be emptied properly.
+The bile ducts are rerouted during this operation so that the liver can drain as needed.

-- Various cancer treatments— there are a number of childhood cancers that a pediatric surgeon may be required to treat, which can include cancers of the liver, abdomen, kidneys or pancreas.
-The surgeon may operate to implant a portocath or to remove a cancerous tumor prior to radiation or chemotherapy.
+- Various cancer treatments— several childhood cancers that a pediatric surgeon may be required to treat, including liver, abdomen, kidney, or pancreas.
+The surgeon may operate to implant a port cath or to remove a cancerous tumor before radiation or chemotherapy.

-- Congenital defects— there are numerous congenital defects that may impact the ability of a child to thrive.
-Malformed lungs, kidneys and hearts are the most common defects that require surgical care.
+- Congenital disabilities— multiple congenital disabilities may impact the ability of a child to thrive.
+Malformed lungs, kidneys, and hearts are the most common defects that require surgical care.
 The surgeon may need to reconstruct the impacted organ and then prescribe medicine to help with the ongoing treatment of an associated condition.

-- Gallbladder surgery— the gallbladder may become infected due to a virus, formation of a stone or another medical condition.
-If other treatment methods fail, surgery to remove the gallbladder may be required.
+- Gallbladder surgery— the gallbladder may become infected due to a virus, the formation of a stone, or another medical condition.
+Surgery to remove the gallbladder may be required if other treatment methods fail.

-- Bowed chest— this occurs when a child’s breast bone and ribs grow disproportionately and may require surgical intervention if braces and other forms of treatment do not correct the issue.
+- Bowed chest occurs when a child’s breast bone and ribs grow disproportionately and may require surgical intervention if braces and other forms of treatment do not correct the issue.

-- Reproductive defects— if a child has suffered from a congenital defect of the genitals, surgical intervention may be required to remove tumors and cysts or to correct dysfunction of the organs.
+- Reproductive defects— if a child has had a congenital disability of the genitals, surgical intervention may be required to remove tumors and cysts or correct organ dysfunction.

-- Removal of the spleen— it is possible for a child to need to undergo a splenectomy if suffering from certain disorders of the blood or if he or she has suffered a traumatic injury.
+- Removal of the spleen— it is possible for a child to undergo a splenectomy if suffering from certain disorders of the blood or if they have suffered a traumatic injury.

 - Bariatric surgery— a treatment for childhood obesity where a balloon is inserted into the esophagus to narrow the opening and reduce appetite.

-- Removal of diseased intestines— some birth defects result in the inflammation of the bowel followed by tissue death.
+- Removal of diseased intestines— some congenital disabilities result in the inflammation of the bowel followed by tissue death.
 The only way the condition can be treated after the bowel has been seriously damaged is through surgery.

-- GERD treatment— also referred to as acid reflux, GERD often occurs when stomach acid is able to flow back up the esophagus.
-It can be corrected by tightening the opening between the esophagus and the stomach so that the acid is contained.
+- GERD treatment— also referred to as acid reflux- often occurs when stomach acid can flow back up the esophagus.
+It can be corrected by tightening the opening between the esophagus and the stomach to contain the acid.

 - Abnormal pathways— when a child’s trachea or esophagus is malformed, it can result in respiratory or digestive problems.
 It may even threaten the child’s life and could require surgical intervention to reconstruct the airway or the path of the esophagus to the stomach.

-- Imperforate anus— if a child is born without an opening in the anus, or when the opening is in the wrong location, a surgical procedure is required to allow waste to be eliminated through the bowel.
+- Imperforate anus— if a child is born without an opening in the anus or when the opening is in the wrong location, a surgical procedure is required to eliminate waste through the bowel.